 What Do We Know?
-The next stage of Brain-Targeted Teaching® is to engage students in activities that will enable them to demonstrate mastery of skills, content, and concepts.
+The next stage of The Brain-Targeted Teaching® Model is to engage students and learners in activities that will enable them to demonstrate mastery of skills, content, and concepts.
 Brain-Target Four promotes mastery of learning goals and objectives by planning multiple activities to activate the brain's memory systems.

 In teaching for mastery, teachers and industry trainers must provide students with learning activities to create and sustain new engrams, or memory patterns.
 Cognitive scientists have identified three types of memory systems: short-term, working, and long-term memory.
 Short-term and working memory systems provide a form of temporary storage; short term memory allows us to retain information for a few seconds or minutes, while working memory serves as a “desk top” for retrieval of information when it is in immediate use.
 Once the brain determines that the information in our working memories is no longer needed, it is partially or totally forgotten.
 Unfortunately, too often what is presented in our classrooms is designed for students' working memories-students learn information so they can retrieve it on a test or quiz then quickly forget much of it as they move on to the next topic.